abhinav29102005/INVISIBLE-CLOAK/README.md

 Real-time video processing: The script processes video frames live from a camera.
 Background capture: Automatically captures a static background image at startup for a seamless effect.
-Customizable color detection: Easily switch the target color (e.g., from a deep red to a dark purple) by adjusting the HSV color values.

 Full-screen display: The output window can be viewed in full-screen mode for an immersive experience.
 Quit button: A simulated "Quit" button is included in the window to close the application with a mouse click.